-When I work from the office, I often head to our local coffee shop with some colleagues as a quick break from work.
+When I worked from the office, I often headed to our local coffee shop with some colleagues as a quick break from work.
 In place of this, I’ve set up “coffee catch-ups” with a few people to keep relationships strong and make sure I’m not working non-stop all day.
 These can be done through Slack or on video call, whatever works best for you.
 Taking breaks throughout the day is important and healthy—it’s easy to forget when you can’t separate home and the office.

 If you’d like to use this telecommuting time to broaden relationships at work, try the Donut app.
-Donut can pair any two people in a Slack channel for a virtual coffee and is a great way to get to know colleagues you don’t typically work with.
+Donut can pair any two people in a Slack channel for a digital coffee and is a great way to get to know colleagues you don’t typically work with.

 Don’t forget fun and games

 We’re social creatures, and we’re missing our regular gatherings.
-It’s hard to replace drinking an ice-cold pint on our sunny office balcony, but we can do the next best thing: host virtual Gather Hours.
+It’s hard to replace drinking an ice-cold pint on our sunny office balcony, but we can do the next best thing: host digital Gather Hours.

 The idea of 30+ people on one Zoom call, trying to talk over each other, sounded chaotic.
 So we structured the event through a digital pub quiz.
-With drinks in hand and virtual backgrounds set, the host asked questions over Zoom and teams discussed their answers in group direct messages over Slack.
+With drinks in hand and digital backgrounds set, the host asked questions over Zoom and teams discussed their answers in group direct messages over Slack.
 Then, final answers were submitted through Workflow Builder, a tool that can automate form collection in Slack and route completed answers back to the host.

 If you’d prefer something a little more plug and play, check out the Water Cooler Trivia app in the Slack app directory.

 We’ve also seen our teams bond through games played entirely in Slack channels.
 Any team can give these a try: